Select your cookie preferences

 $ openssl pkeyutl -sign \ -inkey officer1.key \ -pkeyopt digest:sha256 \ -keyform PEM \ -in token1.bin \ -out token1.sig.bin $ openssl pkeyutl -sign \ -inkey officer1.key \ -pkeyopt digest:sha256 \ -keyform PEM \ -in token2.bin \ -out token2.sig.bin $ openssl pkeyutl -sign \ -inkey officer1.key \ -pkeyopt digest:sha256 \ -keyform PEM \ -in token3.bin \ -out token3.sig.bin

-7. Now, you have binary signatures of the tokens. you have to encode them using base64, and place them back in your token file.
+7. Now, you have binary signatures of the tokens.
+You must encode them using base64, and then place them back in your token file.

 $ base64 -w0 token1.sig.bin > token1.sig.b64 $ base64 -w0 token2.sig.bin > token2.sig.b64 $ base64 -w0 token3.sig.bin > token3.sig.b64